 - Counsel to Liquidating Plan Trustee in bankruptcy case of In re DeCoro USA, Ltd., including representation of foreign liquidators in Hong Kong in connection with parent company’s Chapter 15 bankruptcy case, obtaining Chapter 11 plan confirmation for the subsidiary debtor, and acting as counsel during transfer pricing trial resulting in denial of approximately $12 million claim asserted by the IRS.
 Also acted as lead counsel in related adversary proceeding resulting in published opinion on recovery actions within the Fourth Circuit.

-- American Red Cross, Southwestern NJ Chapter – Board Member
+- American Red Cross, Southern NJ Chapter – Board Member, Vice-Chair

 - INSOL International